 There are currently two ways to implement an Azure hardware token for Azure Multi-Factor Authentication:

-- With classic OATH tokens for Azure MFA with hard-coded secret keys, such as Protectimus Two and Protectimus Crystal.
+- With classic OATH tokens for Azure MFA with hard-coded secret keys, such as Protectimus Two.
 To make use of one of these you’ll need Azure AD Premium P1 or P2 license.

-- With a programmable hardware token for Azure MFA Protectimus Slim NFC which is a replacement for an authentication app from Microsoft.
+- With a programmable hardware token for Azure MFA Protectimus Slim NFC or Protectimus Flex which is a replacement for an authentication app from Microsoft.
 This Azure cloud MFA hardware token does not require a premium subscription account.

 In this article, we will describe how to set up both types of hardware tokens for Azure token-based authentication.
 All three devices can be bought here.